Retardded/Retardded/README.md

 # Nikita Oleynichenko

-Full-Stack Developer focused on building and shipping real products.
+Full-Stack Developer focused on building, shipping, and maintaining real products.

-Currently leading the technical development of **rezume.org.ua** — a production resume-building platform with growing organic traffic.
-I own the technical side of the product: architecture, frontend, backend, infrastructure, deployment, and production reliability.
+Currently leading the technical development of **[rezume.org.ua](https://rezume.org.ua)** — a production resume-building platform with growing organic traffic.

+I own the technical side of the product: architecture, frontend, backend, infrastructure, deployment, performance, and production reliability.
+I work alongside marketing and SEO, translating product and business requirements into technical solutions and taking them from idea to production.

-The product itself is closed-source, but I'm happy to discuss its architecture and technical decisions during an interview.
+The product is closed-source, but I'm happy to discuss its architecture, engineering challenges, and technical decisions during an interview.

-## What I work with
+## Tech Stack

 **Frontend**
 - React